axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/carousel/README.md

 ### autorotatedisabled

-This boolean attribute specifies if the slides will automatically rotate.
+This boolean attribute specifies if the slides will not automatically rotate.

 ### autorotatetime